-- A record of the condition of trees to be retained prior to and throughout development. - b) Recommended actions to improve site conditions and rectification of non-compliance.
+- a) A record of the condition of trees to be retained prior to and throughout development. - b) Recommended actions to improve site conditions and rectification of non-compliance. - c) Recommendations for future works which may impact the trees.

 All compliance certification documents must be kept on site.